first-timers/app/README.md

 Creating what we call [starter issues](http://hood.ie/blog/starter-issues.html) is one aspect of that.
 And it is one of the most successful.
 A subset of these starter issues are super simple fixes like typos, so they are perfect to onboard people and help them get familiar with GitHub and the pull request workflow.
 Because typos and similar issues are so trivial, we should basically be able to automatically generate the entire starter issue based on a diff.

-### 💡💥❓ How things work
+###💡💥❓ How things work

 Say I’m a Hoodie contributor and find a typo somewhere.
-Instead of fixing the issue directly in the master branch or creating a pull request which is time-consuming, I can simply create a new branch that is called something like **first-timers-only-typo-in-title.** GitHub will then notify the "first-timers-only issue bot" about the new branch using Webhooks.
+Instead of fixing the issue directly in the master branch or creating a pull request which is time-consuming, I can simply create a new branch that is called something like **first-timers-only-typo-in-title.** GitHub will then notify the First Timers Bot about the new branch using Webhooks.
 The bot is listening to any new branch starting with **first-timers-only** and it will create a new issue on your repo.
 It is currently setup to the Hoodie repo with a template and assigns the first-timers-only and up-for-grabs labels but can be modified by the developer.
 The commit body can be used to add some context information and if left empty, the 🤔 **What you will need to know** section of the issue will simply say "Nothing :)".

-### 😮 🙌 👀 🎉 Use Our Bot!
+###😮🙌👀🎉 Use Our Bot!

 💥Try it out on this ![repo](https://github.com/First-timers-bot/first-timers-test)!